Summer in Prague

 Credits offered; who is eligible

 Courses are open to all Columbia students, and can be arranged for students-at-large and students from other institutions.
-Undergrads will take 4-8 credit hours of Fiction Writing Department credit; Grads will take 3-6.
+Undergrads will take 4-8 credit hours of Fiction Writing program credit; Grads will take 3-6.

 Critical Reading and Writing: Contemporary European Writers (55-4208PR)